 Getting Started

-Qt Installer Framework is developed as part of the Qt project.
-The framework itself uses Qt.
-However, it can be used to install all kind of applications, including (but not limited to) applications built with Qt.
+You can use the Qt Installer Framework to create installation programs for all kinds of applications, including (but not limited to) applications built with Qt.

 Supported Platforms